openprocurement/openprocurement.auctions.dgf/docs/source/fintutorial.rst

 .. include:: tutorial/auction-documents-4.http
    :code:

-Organizer can upload second illustration:
+Organizer can upload second illustration.
+This illustration should be displayed second, so it has ``"index": 2``.

 .. include:: tutorial/upload-second-auction-illustration.http
    :code:

-And third illustration:
+Add third illustration:

 .. include:: tutorial/upload-third-auction-illustration.http
    :code:

+Note that `index` of the third illustration is the same as for the second illustration: ``"index": 2``.
+In such cases firstly will be displayed illustration that was uploaded earlier.

-And we can see that there are three uploaded illustrations.
+We can check that there are three uploaded illustrations.

 .. include:: tutorial/auction-documents-5.http
    :code: